Generally, there are two Delta Dental PPOs that provide partial coverage for orthodontics for dependent children:

 Unlike purchasing regular health insurance, you may enroll in an individual dental orthodontics plan whenever you choose, without having to wait for an open enrollment period.

-In most areas, Delta Dental provides individual plans that cover braces; but it's always advisable to research different plans since other companies in your state could give more substantial orthodontic coverage.
+In some areas, Delta Dental provides individual plans that cover braces; but it's always advisable to research different plans since other companies in your state could give more substantial orthodontic coverage.

 Delta Dental plans that cover braces

-Many insurance plans, including DeltaCare USA and Delta PPO, will cover braces in some way, although they vary depending on the exact plan; some cover more for kids than adults, and others have a lifetime cap.
+Some insurance plans, including DeltaCare USA and Delta PPO, will cover braces, although they vary depending on the exact plan; some cover more for kids than adults, and others have a lifetime cap.

 So, to find out how much you'll have to pay out of pocket, examine the specifics of your plan.
 Keep in mind that to get the maximum amount of your coverage, you must obtain care from a dentist or orthodontist in Delta's network.